-Once a draining sinuses is formed, a dermatologist can still treat it with a variety of treatments.
+Once a draining sinuses is formed, a dermatologist can treat it with a variety of treatments.
 Like acne cysts, draining sinuses should never be attempted to be popped, as this will only cause the contents to be expelled deeper into the skin, worsening the lesion, permanently damaging the skin, and leaving behind severe scarring.

 Draining sinus treatments

 - Incision and drainage: Due to the severity of a draining sinus, surgical intervention that cuts and drains the lesion is often required.
-This procedure involves cutting open the draining sinus with a needle or blade in sterile conditions and draining its contents.
+This procedure involves cutting open the draining sinus with a blade in sterile conditions and draining its contents.
 However, this treatment option is only moderately effective, as draining sinuses will likely refill.
 Further, this procedure also increases the risk of scarring.

 - Aspiration: The term aspiration refers to inserting a thick needle into the lesion and removing the contents.
-This treatment is likely only temporary because the draining sinus will probably refill.
+This treatment is likely only temporary because the draining sinus will likely refill.
 However, aspiration is less likely to cause scarring.

 - Surgical removal: In especially stubborn draining sinuses, when other treatment options do not work, the draining sinus will have to be removed surgically from the skin.
 Although this option is most likely to cure the draining sinus, it will leave large scars.